adaOctopus/haskell-deepdive--/README.md

 Remember instances of functors expect higher kinded params as in
 * -> * instead of type constants of type kind *

+Here, functorial structure is the `f`

+instance Functor (Two a) where fmap f (Two a b) = Two $ (f a) (f b)

+(Two a) -> is the functorial structure f where data type = Two a b = Two a b ( but the functorial structure needs to be higher-kinded * -> *

+`But remember`
+Functor is supposed to leave the functorial structure UNTOUCHED and only ammend the within values This won’t fly, because the 𝑎 is part of the functorial structure (the 𝑓).
+We’re not supposed to touch anything in the 𝑓 referenced in the type of fmap, so we can’t apply the function (named 𝑓 in our fmap definition) to the 𝑎 because the 𝑎 is now untouchable.

+Therefore we cannot touche the `a` as it is a part fo the functorial so we can only ammend the inner most value, thats why in tuples we only fmap the second value

+instance Functor (Two a) where fmap f (Two a b) = Two a (f b)